maxshlain/ssh-copy-id-net/README.md

 ### Automated Releases

 This project uses GitHub Actions to automatically build and release cross-platform binaries whenever a new version tag is pushed.
+All builds are performed on a single Ubuntu runner using .NET's excellent cross-compilation capabilities.

 **Release Process:**
 1. Tag a new version: `git tag v1.2.3`
 2. Push the tag: `git push origin v1.2.3`
 3. GitHub Actions will automatically:
-   - Build binaries for all supported platforms
+   - Cross-compile binaries for all supported platforms from Ubuntu
    - Create release archives (.zip for Windows, .tar.gz for macOS/Linux)
    - Create a GitHub release with all artifacts
    - Generate release notes with download links